British Columbia strives to be an inclusive travel destination to people of all abilities.

 To commemorate the 25th anniversary of the Man in Motion World Tour, the Rick Hansen Foundation has introduced planat.
 This online database provides user-generated reviews on the accessibility of public buildings, attractions, spaces and businesses in BC and throughout the world.

-The British Columbia Paraplegic Association also offers a wide range of resources, including information on travel, tourism and hospitality.
+The Spinal Cord Injury BC also offers a wide range of resources, including information on travel, tourism and hospitality.

 Travellers with Guide Animals

 A person with a disability accompanied by a guide animal has the same rights, privileges and obligations as a person not accompanied by an animal.
 As well, a fee may not be charged for a guide animal accompanying a person with a disability.
-For more information, visit the Ministry of Public Safety and Solicitor General website.
+For more information, visit the Ministry of Justice website.

 Speech or Hearing Impairment